tipi-build/docs/docs/index.rst

 --------------------------------
 This is a core C++ design philosophy, and sadly the world of packages manager obliges you to take more than you need.

-By definition a package is a pack of alot of things, and a developer won't need all of them.
+By definition a package is a pack of alot of things, and the final application won't need all of them.

 tipi allows you to do a fine-granular selection of your dependencies and pulls in your final application, thanks to modern C++ compilers only the needed bits.

 Opinionated but compromise-ready
 --------------------------------
-While with tipi you won't need anymore to write build files, you can still customize the parts or all with ``CMakeLists.txt.tpl`` or ``use-cmake.tipi`` files as we drive CMake internally.
+While with tipi we push for builds without complex scripts, you can still customize the parts or all with ``CMakeLists.txt.tpl`` or ``CMakeLists.txt`` associated with ``use-cmake.tipi`` files as tipi is built on top of CMake, which has a great acceptance in the C and C++ community.

-We don't encourage it though. 😇

-CMake is a really robust solution that we cherish, but in our opinion it is a too low-level tool for a developer to face in it's daily development tasks.
+In our opinion CMakeLists should be used only were real is a really robust solution that we cherish, but in our opinion it is a too low-level tool for a developer to face in daily development tasks.

 Contents: